Paul found and fell in love with Moreton Wood in Herefordshire and he bought it in 2004.

 But, as a nation, our love for trees and beautiful handmade wooden objects survives.

 We love to celebrate our work by holding fun and informative wildlife events for the local community and others interested in Moreton Wood.
-Please sign up to our newsletter if you would like to hear about upcoming events in the wood.
+Please sign up to our newsletter if you would like to hear about upcoming events.

 We fell trees and Guinness the horse works hard to pull them out.
 No part of the tree goes to waste.
 Timber is processed into firewood or sawn timber for building.
 Small stems are bundled into beanpoles and pea-sticks and fencing materials.
 Straight, knot free timber is set aside for bowl turning and green wood workers.
 We leave wood on the ground to rot for beetle homes.
 Insects and birds love it if we leave them some standing dead trees.